 Interested in experiencing Santa Fe Christian?
 Let’s get to know each other.

 Naturally, mentorship plays out differently depending on the age of the student.
-A student’s formal athletic journey typically moves from Middle School through Upper School.
+A student’s formal athletic journey typically moves from Middle School through High School.
 For each age range, “what the athletes are going through, the stresses in their lives, the pressure, the ability to listen, and embrace what’s coming out of the coach’s mouth is different,” Miller notes.
 Coaches tailor their approaches and interactions individually to each student.

 Mentorship and faith